-- the ownership of the immovable property is gratuitously transferred to the spouse, parents, children, siblings, paternal grandparents, maternal grandparents or grandchildren; - the ownership of the immovable property is granted to the person who made the predominant contributions in maintaining the donor; or - where the owner of the immovable property dies, the forced heir, testamentary inheritor and legatee acquire the ownership of the immovable property.
+- i. the ownership of immovable property is gratuitously transferred to the spouse, parents, children, siblings, paternal grandparents, maternal grandparents or grandchildren; - ii. the ownership of immovable property is granted to the person who made the predominant contributions in maintaining the donor; and - iii. where the owner of immovable property dies, the forced heir, testamentary inheritor and legatee acquire ownership of the immovable property.

-Apart from the aforementioned circumstances, the donee shall pay taxes on 'income from other sources specified as taxable by the department of finance under the State Council'.
+In addition to the aforementioned circumstances, the donee shall pay taxes on 'income from other sources specified as taxable by the department of finance under the State Council'.

-2. COMPUTATION OF IIT
+2. COMPUTATION

-The formula for the calculation of the IIT payable arising from transfer of immovable property is as follows:
+The formula for the calculation of IIT payable arising from the transfer of immovable property is as follows:

-IIT payable = (the price of the house stated in the sales contract - original value of the house - taxation resulted from the title transfer - other reasonable expenses including the cost of house decoration, house mortgage interest, processing fees, notary fees etc) \times tax rate of 20 per cent.
+IIT payable = (the price of the house stated in the sales contract - original value of the house - taxation that resulted from the title transfer - other reasonable expenses, including the cost of house decoration, house mortgage interest, processing fees and notary fees) × tax rate of 20 per cent.

-If the original value of the house can not be verified, IIT is collected on a deemed basis in accordance with the following formula:
+If the original value of the house cannot be verified, IIT is collected on a deemed basis in accordance with the following formula:

-IIT payable = the price of the house stated in the sales contract \times applicable fixed percentage (within one per cent to three per cent, as decided by the local tax bureaus at the provincial level).
+IIT payable = the price of the house stated in the sales contract × applicable fixed percentage (within one per cent to three per cent as decided by the local tax bureaus at the provincial level).